ABSORO/LegalHub/constitution.md

 <hr style="width: 20%; height: 1px; background-color: white; border: none; margin: 0 auto;">

 <h3>SECTION II - On the Branches</h3>
 <p>The Executive branch shall be presided over by a Governor.
 The Legislative branch shall be made up of elected persons, who are presided over by the appointed Lieutenant Governor within the State Assembly.
-The Judicial Branch shall be presided over by the Chief Justice of the Supreme Court.</p>
+The Judicial Branch shall be presided over by the Chief Justice of the General Court of Monroe.</p>
 <hr style="width: 20%; height: 1px; background-color: white; border: none; margin: 0 auto;">

 <h3>SECTION III - On the Organization</h3>